TimothyKBook/timothykbook.github.io/about.md

 (Generalized) linear model theory, statistical machine learning, regularization techniques, robust methods, kernel methods, tree methods, smoothing methods, data visualization, sampling techniques

+### What am I working on now?
+Right now, I'm trying to learn as much as I can about deep learning.
+I am currently making my way through Andrew Ng's DeepLearning.ai Coursera specialization.
+Oh, and I'm also reading *The Way of Kings*, by Brandon Sanderson.

+### What's next?
+Next, I'd really like to learn all there is to know about NLP.